tushar5526/tushar5526.github.io/content/til/how-to-set-a-new-git-default-branch-name.md

 Usually, you can't install a newer version without updating the distribution.

 But there is hope,
-you can install git via a PPA (personal package archive):
+you can install a newer git version via a PPA (personal package archive):

 ```
 $ sudo add-apt-repository ppa:git-core/ppa